AdaCore/learn/content/courses/ada-idioms/chapters/controlling_obj_initialization_creation.rst

 instead of one or more discriminant declarations.
 The box symbol always indicates *not specified here* so in this case no discriminants are included in the view.
-There may or may not be discriminants in the full view, but client's don't have compile-time visibility to that information.
+There may or may not be discriminants in the full view, but client's don't have compile-time visibility to that information because the type is private.

 Unknown discriminants can be specified for various kinds of types, not only private types.
 See the